swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 }
 ```

+The should imrprove code quality by making it more obvious when potential errors are being ignored.

 ## ABI compatibility

-This proposal does not change how any existing code is compiled.
+This proposal is ABI additive.

-## Implications on adoption

-No new types are being introduced, and the APIs that require change are all
+APIs that require change are all annotated with `@_alwaysEmitIntoClient`,
-annotated with `@_alwaysEmitIntoClient`.
-This propsoal can be implemented purely in the compiler.
+so there is no ABI impact on changing them.

 ## Alternatives considered